Giovanni van Zwam

-Giovanni van Zwam (born 2 January 2004) is a Dutch professional footballer who plays for club Go Ahead Eagles, as a defender.
+Giovanni van Zwam (born 2 January 2004) is a Dutch professional footballer who plays as a defender for club Go Ahead Eagles.

 Career

+Van Zwam joined the academy of NEC Nijmegen aged seven, before joining Vitesse two years later.
+In March 2021, he signed his first professional contract, valid for three years.

 Van Zwam made his debut for Vitesse as an 83rd-minute substitute for Amine Boutrah in a Eredivisie fixture against PSV Eindhoven which they lost 1–3.